seanfisk/personal-chef-repo/config/osx/README.md

-# Mac OS X Chef Configuration
+# OS X Chef Configuration

 Throughout the instructions, `NODE_NAME` will used as the machine's node name, and should be substituted appropriately.